Philip-Cooney/PiecewiseChangepoint/README.md

     ##   3rd Qu.:0.9318    3rd Qu.:0.7917    3rd Qu.:0.2409
     ##   Max.   :1.2486    Max.   :1.0568    Max.   :0.4006

-We should investigate the mixing of the chains to insure they are satisfactory.
-The plot below indicates that is the case with jumps betwen models occurring frequently.
+We should investigate the mixing of the chains to ensure they are satisfactory.
+The plot below indicates that is the case with jumps between models occurring frequently.
 This is an advantage of the method as other methods such as Reversible Jump Markov Chain Monte Carlo (RJMCMC) ([Green 1995](#ref-Green.1995)) which move between model dimensions can have difficulty moving between models and require careful